LINSCAN -- A Linearity Based Clustering Algorithm: Introduction

 \subsection{Motivating Problem}

 We wish to isolate quasi-linear clusters (QLCs) in point clouds and distinguish clusters that are geometrically close, or possibly overlap, but have different orientations.
-This problem arises e.g. in geophysics when one attempts to identify active seismogenic faults based on epicentral locations of micro-earthquakes \citep{cochran2020activation,fi21,shelly2023fracture}.
-While faults are three-dimensional quasi-planar surfaces, in appropriate projections they appear as linear features, so that the associated locations of micro-earthquakes can be recognized as quasi-linear features after accounting for noise.
+Quasi linear clusters are a cluster of points where: 1) each point is within $\epsilon$ of some other point in the cluster, 2) the total cluster has a nearly singular covariance matrix.
+This problem arises, for example, in geophysics, when one attempts to identify active seismogenic faults based on epicentral locations of microearthquakes \citep{cochran2020activation,fi21,shelly2023fracture}.
+Although faults are three-dimensional quasi-planar surfaces, in appropriate projections they appear as linear features, so that the associated locations of micro-earthquakes can be recognized as quasi-linear features after accounting for noise.

-To highlight the deficiency of existing algorithms for this task, consider a synthetic data set shown in Figure \ref{img:test_dat}.
-The data set includes QLCs, some of which intersect each other (e.g., see around coordinate (-.4,-.6)), as well as irregularly shaped clusters and "background noise".
-Figure \ref{img:dbscan_test} shows the results obtained by applying DBSCAN (described in Section 2) to the data.
-Note that the output includes both linear and irregular clusters, some QLCs are conjoined with irregular clusters, and QLCs that are geometrically close (e.g., intersecting or overlapping) are considered to be part of the same cluster.
+As an example of this task, consider a synthetic data set shown in Figure \ref{Test Data}.
+The data set includes QLCs, some of which intersect each other (e.g., see around coordinate (-.4,-.6)), as well as irregularly shaped clusters and "background noise."
+Note how LINSCAN is capable of separating even spatially dense clusters into their component QLCs, in contrast to DBSCAN. \ref{img:test_filtered} shows the results after an optional post-processing step we discuss at the start of section \ref{Experimental Results}.